digitalocean-labs/terraform-vault-github-oidc/examples/json-files/README.md

-# Enterprise Example
+# JSON Files Example

-This example demonstrates a realistic method of allowing development teams in an enterprise setting to self-manage their own repo bindings to Vault while allowing for security control (via CODEOWNERS or other PR approval) of changes, if necessary.
+This example demonstrates a realistic method of allowing development teams in an enterprise setting to self-manage their own repo bindings to Vault through modifying JSON files while allowing for security control (via CODEOWNERS or other PR approval) of changes, if necessary.

 # Usage